contraslash/linode-docker-swarm/README.md

 Then execute the creating script

+> # Having Issues with Docker Daemon in Ubuntu 16.04 With Kernel 4.04

 ```
 bash create.sh
 ```

-After this, you should have a cluster provioned with docker.
+After this, you should have a cluster provisioned with docker.

 To create a swarm first you need to get the internal IP of the manager node.